Multifidelity Computer Model Emulation with High-Dimensional Output: An Application to Storm Surge: Introduction

 An important scientific demand is to develop an \emph{emulator} - a fast probabilistic approximation of a simulator - that can produce highly accurate storm surges over a large spatial domain.
-The need to support such improvements is particularly great in probabilistic flood studies dealing with climate change where a broad host of variables need to be considered.
-For instance, risk studies with relatively simple surge models estimate the current coastal flooding risk to New York City alone at over 100 million U.S. dollars per year \citep{aerts2013low,aerts2014evaluating}.
+The development of an emulator is needed in probabilistic flood studies dealing with climate change where a broad host of variables need to be considered.
+For instance, risk studies with relatively simple surge models estimate the current coastal flooding risk to New York City alone at over 100 million U.S. dollars per year \citep{aerts2014evaluating}.
 But these estimates are highly sensitive to underlying assumptions that remain to be explored \citep[e.g.,][]{de2011effect,fischbach2016bias}.
-Similarly, high-fidelity studies of coastal flooding changes associated with sea level rise and/or climate change have shown complex, nonlinear changes in flooding patterns that simpler studies cannot uncover \citep{liu2019physical,garner2017impact,bilskie2019development}.
+Similarly, high-fidelity studies of coastal flooding changes associated with sea level rise and/or climate change have shown complex, nonlinear changes in flooding patterns that simpler studies cannot uncover \citep{liu2019physical}.

-The main scientific goal in this article is to develop an emulator that can not only predict highly accurate storm surges over a large spatial domain but also can be run very quickly to support coastal flood hazard studies.
+The main scientific goal in this article is to develop an emulator that can not only predict highly accurate storm surges but also can be run very quickly over a large spatial domain.
 The development of an emulator for the high-fidelity storm surge model directly can be computationally prohibitive, since the high-fidelity storm surge model requires a tremendous amount of computing resources just to obtain a single run.
 An alternative is to develop an emulator that can combine a limited number of highly accurate simulations from a high-fidelity but expensive surge model and a larger number of less accurate simulations from a low-fidelity but cheaper surge model.
 Combining simulations from different fidelity levels relies on the idea that, after quantifying discrepancy between models of different fidelity levels, information from the low-fidelity surge model can facilitate prediction at high fidelity.